Blog Social

 Games are the opposite – offering concentrated exposure to and engagement with artists (notably without demanding the artists’ time in the same way social algorithms do), in a setting where users can interact with the digital world however they please and are encouraged to socialise with each other.
 They are also increasingly where the youngest generations experience cultural moments, which are key for building social identity (and thus music affinity).
 Games like Roblox and Fortnite also offer creator tools, much like social platforms – which is still niche on both, but offers those creators more engaged audiences, as even passive consumption in gaming is still comparatively active.

 Of course, gaming as the ultimate fan solution has some challenges; namely, a young-skewing (and mostly male) audience demographic that makes this a long-term, rather than a short-term, mainstream opportunity.
-But the digital environment is evolving, with trends of analogue revival happening at the same time that regulatory bodies are focusing their sights on social platforms.
+But the digital environment is evolving, with trends of analogue revival happening at the same time that regulatory bodies are focusing their sights on social platforms, as highlighted by Ofcom's open letter that concludes there was a link between social media messaging and this year's riots.
 The next generation of audiences is looking for social-powered digital entertainment that adds value to their lives and helps build real connections, and where they are in control.
 They value authenticity and experiences, while being skittish of corporate grandstanding.
 In this context, games like Fortnite and Roblox are in the ideal position to compete with social platforms as the next generation’s ‘front pages’ of the internet – leading the charge into the new era of the digital world.

 The discussion around this post has not yet got started, be the first to add an opinion.